-Leave/Vacation Options: Families using center based Full-day and Part-day programs have the option of selecting fee structure that allows for a 2 week or 4 week Leave/Vacation which reserves the child's space.
-This is selected at initial enrollment/acceptance of childcare.
-Family Child Care Fees are annualized during enrollment for only a 2 week Leave/Vacation which reserves the child's space.
+Leave/Vacation Options: Families using center based Full-day and Part-day programs have the option of selecting a fee structure that allows for a 2-week or 4-week Leave/Vacation which will reserve the child's space with a Vacation Week Credit applied to your account.

+The vacation option is selected during the initial enrollment/acceptance of childcare with Parent Central.
+Families may change their Leave/Vacation Option only at the child's annual re-registration with Parent Central.
+Credits not used during the child's registration year and cannot be carried over into the next year or refunded.
+Family Child Care Fees are annualized during enrollment for only a 2-week Leave/Vacation which reserves the child's space.